-- We will use the symbol $\land$ to express conjunction (and). - We will use the symbol $\vee$ to express disjunction (or).
+- We will use the symbol \land to express conjunction (and). - We will use the symbol \vee to express disjunction (or).

-Contraction of the Street of Contraction
+Contraction of the second of the second

-- For example: - SameSize(a, b) $\land$ Cube(a)
+- For example: - SameSize(a, b) \land Cube(a)

-- We will use the symbol $\land$ to express conjunction (and). - We will use the symbol $\vee$ to express disjunction (or).
+- We will use the symbol \land to express conjunction (and). - We will use the symbol \vee to express disjunction (or).